Returning! “The Ox Roast,” a Kutztown Festival Tradition

 The mechanized Industrial Revolution in the late 19th century eliminated the oxen as the primary power source for most farming communities.
 However, the Ox Roast celebration and tradition continued through the early 20th century at political rallies, church gatherings, and county fairs.

 Thanks to Allentown’s Art Hertzog, The Ox Roast presentation made its inaugural appearance at the Kutztown Folk Festival in 1969.
 For decades it continued to attract interest from around the country as it was presented by Hertzog’s daughter Veon, her husband Bill Becker, and their master roaster Al Spats.
-Veon’s sons Greg and Terry Stewart continued the family’s festival tradition until their retirement in 2015.
+Veon’s sons Greg and Terry kept the family’s festival tradition alive until their retirement in 2015.

 Literally, under the cover of darkness on the eve of the Festival’s 2019 opening, the Festival’s set-up crew put the final touches on the remarkable rebuild.
 The first “trial run” of the Festival’s new Ox Roast was completed on opening day.
 As they say, “the rest is history,” once again!